opentelekomcloud-docs/elastic-cloud-server/umn/source/elastic_network_interfaces/dynamically_assigning_ipv6_addresses.rst

 3. Under **Computing**, click **Elastic Cloud Server**.

-4. Click the target ECS to go to the detail page.
+4. Click the target ECS to go to the ECS details page.

 5. In the **ECS Information** area, click the VPC name.
+The VPC list is displayed.

 6. Click the number in the **Subnets** column.